Self-confidence

 Updated June 24, 2026 · 6 min read · Free to print

 A self-confidence worksheet builds confidence the way it actually grows: from evidence and action, not affirmations alone.
-This free, printable worksheet helps you inventory your real strengths and past wins, challenge the self-doubt that talks over them, and commit to one small, doable action — because confidence follows doing far more than it follows positive thinking.
+This free, printable worksheet helps you inventory your real strengths and past wins, challenge the self-doubt that talks over them, and commit to one small, doable action, because confidence follows doing far more than it follows positive thinking.

-By the Self Growth team · drawn from cognitive behavioural therapy & self-compassion research · how we make these
+By the Self Growth team · drawn from self-efficacy research and action-based (ACT) approaches · how we make these

-Confidence isn't a personality you're born with — it's the trust that you can handle things, and that trust is built.
+Confidence isn't a personality you're born with, it's the trust that you can handle things, and that trust is built.
 It grows mostly from evidence (proof you've coped before) and from action (small reps of doing the scary thing).
 Affirmations can help a little, but telling yourself you're amazing rarely sticks if part of you doesn't believe it.

 This worksheet works with that reality.
-Instead of trying to feel confident on demand, you'll gather the evidence you already have, name the self-doubt that drowns it out, and pick one small action — because doing the thing, even badly, is what teaches your brain that you're capable.
+Instead of trying to feel confident on demand, you'll gather the evidence you already have, name the self-doubt that drowns it out, and pick one small action, because doing the thing, even badly, is what teaches your brain that you're capable.

 Think of it as building a case for yourself, the way a good friend would: honestly, generously, and with proof.